PyRepair/maniple/training-data/summarize-experiment-v2/black/19/prompt_response_response_5.md

     return before, 0
 ```

-By making the above changes, the function should now produce the expected output and pass the failing test case.
+This corrected version should fix the logical issues in the previous version of the function and should now produce the correct results for the given inputs.

+You can use this corrected function as a drop-in replacement for the buggy version.